Vikings land at British Museum, but without the horns

 Pressed as to how definite that is, Williams added: "Archaeologists would never say never, but there's no evidence whatsoever" for horns on helmets.

-This is partly what has irked the British press, some of whose reviewers have found the exhibition, given the Vikings' well-earned reputation for rape and pillage, to be a little colorless and bloodless.
+This is partly what has irked the British press, some of whose reviewers have found the exhibition, given the Vikings' well-earned reputation for rape and pillage, to be a little colourless and bloodless.

 Pretty much everyone educated in Britain knows about the sack of the Lindisfarne monastery in Northumbria, on England's northeast coast, invaded by Viking warships in 793.